fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/lang_unicode.md

 MCDPL allows to use some Unicode characters in identifiers and expressions.

+### Pure substitutions

+The following are equivalent

+    ⟻
+    ⟼
+    ≽
+    ≼
+    ·
+    ⟨⟩
+    ℘
+    ⊤
+    ⊥

 ### Greek letters

 The following are the Greek letters supported and their translitteration.